-Ensconced in the tall pines of Southwest Georgia in Warm Springs, Georgia is Franklin Roosevelt’s Little White house.
-The President purchased the land in 1926 after having been afflicted with polio in August, 1921.
+Ensconced in the tall pines of Southwest Georgia in Warm Springs, Georgia is Franklin Roosevelt’s Little White House.
+The President purchased the land in 1926 after having been afflicted with polio in August 1921.
 This occurred just after his first run for national office as vice president.
-He believed the mineral hot springs could help heal polio and wheree he would ultimately create the Roosevelt Warm Springs Institute for Rehabilitation.
+He believed the mineral hot springs could help heal polio and where he would ultimately create the Roosevelt Warm Springs Institute for Rehabilitation.

 The museum was originally opened in 1948 at the home of his neighbor, Georgia Wilkins.
 The Wilkins home is now used for conferences at the museum.
 The path to the original museum is lined with flags and native rocks from each state.